montevideo-tech/cmcd-analyzer/README.md

 id requierd to load data: 1

+However, this can be changed by modifying the data view CMCD data.
+To be able to do this follow these steps:

+1. Navigate to the 'Discover' section.

+2. Locate and select 'CMCD-Data' from the available dataviews options.

+3. Click on 'Manage this dataview' to access the editing interface for this specific dataview.

+4. In the 'Index Pattern' field, replace the default number '1' with the desired ID you wish to use."

 **To see the collected data, you simply have to access Elastic in ````http://localhost:5601/```` and follow these steps:**